talent-connect/connect/docs/data-models.md

 ## Ideas

-Move some ConProfile fields into some kind of "User settings" object?
+- Move some ConProfile fields into some kind of "User settings" object?

+## Can the following functionality be ported to Salesforce?

+- PDF generation?
+- Transactional email sending